grafana/jsonnet-libs/supabase-mixin/README.md

 The SupaBase mixin is a configurable Grafana dashboard.

-The SupaBase mixin contains the following dashboards:
+The SupaBase mixin contains the following dashboard:

 - SupaBase